Look at these portraits. Add something about one of these characters to the character you’re writing right now

 What would the very low-budget version of your play look like?

 What set design do you think about often?
 Look up the designer and use one of their other designs as inspiration for the next scene.
+What space would you kill to write for

 What is distracting you right this minute?
 Write it into the play